drewdeponte/git-ps-book/src/guides/integrate-a-patch.md

 **Note:** `gps ls` will show you if your patches differ.

-#### Patch is Behind Check

-Then it checks to see if the patch in the patch stack is behind the remote patch.
-This could occur if someone pushed up a change to the remote branch or force pushed it.
-This is useful to know so that you can address the difference and get the patch in your patch stack in sync with the remote prior to integrating.

-**Note:** `gps ls` will show you if your patch is behind.

 #### Actually Integrate

 Assuming the above checks pass the next step in the integration process is